 ESO submitted terms and conditions for approval to Ofgem that included different sections of different GB network codes, BSC, CUSC and Grid Code, as well as some of the Standard Contract Terms (SCTs).
-This means that if any of those sections change through a modification, they will also legally have to go through a change process that meets the criteria set out in EBGL - CMP300 is one such modification and therefore the Code Administrator Consultation was run for 1 month.
+This means that if any of those sections change through a modification, they will also legally have to go through a change process that meets the criteria set out in EBGL.